Hiring a Marketing Agency Vs. In House Marketing Team

-Does it make more sense to hire a person on your team to handle all the marketing?
+Does it make more sense to hire a marketing manager on your team to handle all the marketing?
 Or is it smarter to hire a marketing agency who can help you?

 Both are excellent choices, but there are consequences attached to either decision.

 In this article, we will look at the pros and cons of hiring a marketing agency vs. hiring an in-house marketing person.

 Three Ways to Grow Your Business

 When you want to grow your business, there are a few time-tested methods you can use to attract new customers:

 - Word of mouth and referrals

 - Advertising and marketing (e.g., PPC, SEO, content creation, social media)

 - Direct sales (e.g., cold calls, cold emails, doorknocking)

 The ideal situation for most businesses is that they get so many new customer referrals that they don’t need to spend money on advertising, marketing, or direct sales.